 Obviously, that's just what's wrong with Ted Cruz is he's smart.

-So he called the storming of the Capitol a violent terrorist attack, and immediately the extremist pundits that essentially guide the GOP now swarmed.
+So he called the storming of the Capitol a violent terrorist attack, and immediately the extremist pundits that essentially guide the GOP now swarmed, showing that he has absolutely no backbone.

-Showing that he has absolutely no backbone, Cruz went on Tucker's show on Thursday, the evening of this episode, and he tried to beg for forgiveness, almost as if he was worried about being cancelled by a right-wing mob.
+Cruz went on Tucker's show on Thursday, the evening of this episode, and he tried to beg for forgiveness, almost as if he was worried about being canceled by a right-wing mob.

-Wouldn't you be sad if you would elect, if I had voted for Ted Cruz, even if I believed in everything Ted Cruz believed in, it's just like, oh, you're such a worm.
+Wouldn't you be sad if you had elected, if I had voted for Ted Cruz, even if I believed in everything Ted Cruz believed in, it's just like, oh, you're such a worm.

 So watching Tucker not accept Cruz's apology was also really fun, but underneath that, there's a more troubling reality.